Preserving Family Photographs | 7 Steps to Secure & Share Your History

 7. assemble your metal section frame or prepare a Gallery 12 Wood Frame

-8. assemble the matted piece / a sheet of Acrylite OP-3 glazing (to filter out harmful UV light) / and the frame
+8. assemble the matted piece, a sheet of Optix UV-Filtering Acrylic glazing (to filter out harmful ultraviolet light), and the frame

 Step 7 – Printing & Sharing Copies